2022-23 Programme

 UPDATED APRIL 2021

 2021 is the 250th anniversary of the birth of Sir James McGrigor, the Father of the British Army Medical Services.
-The Aberdeen Medico-Chirurgical Society and the University of Aberdeen held a commemorative “virtual seminar" on on the actual anniversary, Friday 9 April for university alumni, MedChi members, and guests.
+The Aberdeen Medico-Chirurgical Society and the University of Aberdeen held a commemorative “virtual seminar" on the actual anniversary, Friday 9 April for university alumni, MedChi members, and guests.
 Under Covid-19 restrictions, a wreath was laid at the McGrigor obelisk in Duthie Park in advance for inclusion in the on-line seminar.
 The seminar can be viewed here.

 The University of Aberdeen has published a biography of McGrigor, which includes information on an excellent video and book, both producd by MedChi member, Mr Tom Scotland.